In this article

 One of the most important things to remember during this step is the phrase often used by AA participants:

 During this step, you learn that there is no guarantee your shortcomings will be removed.
 Some stick with you longer than others.
 Some are lifelong challenges.
 But there is still progress and you are no longer the person you were before recovery.
-You’re able to:

 You’ve changed and you continue to change, but it happens slowly.
 Your shortcomings do not just vanish immediately.
 But as you grow more aware and take action, they do fade away.